Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Show a popup/README.md

 # Show a popup

-Show predefined popups from a web map.
+Show a predefined popup from a web map.

 ![Show a popup screenshot](show-popup.png)